NoiceNoiceBaby/NoiceNoiceBaby/README.md

 ## about me
 * 💻 i am a computer science student
 * ✏️ my current IDE of choice is Visual Studio Code
-* 🐍 im currently learning python
+* 🐍 im currently learning python and C
-* 🚀 in the future i want to learn languages such as C# and javascript
+* 🚀 in the future i want to become a software engineer

 ---
 ## github stats